Bertrand Russell

-In 1950 Russell was awarded the Nobel Prize in Literature "in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought".
+In 1950, Russell was awarded the Nobel Prize in Literature "in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought".
 He was also the recipient of the De Morgan Medal (1932), Sylvester Medal (1934), Kalinga Prize (1957), and Jerusalem Prize (1963).

 Biography

 Early life and background

 Bertrand Arthur William Russell was born at Ravenscroft, a country house in Trellech, Monmouthshire, (Note: Though today in Wales, Monmouthshire's status was ambiguous at the time and was even considered by some to be in England, which it borders.) on 18 May 1872, into an influential and liberal family of the British aristocracy.
 His parents were Viscount and Viscountess Amberley.
-Lord Amberley consented to his wife's affair with their children's tutor, the biologist Douglas Spalding.
 Both were early advocates of birth control at a time when this was considered scandalous.
+Lord Amberley consented to his wife's relationship with their children's tutor, the biologist Douglas Spalding.
 Lord Amberley, a deist, asked the philosopher John Stuart Mill to act as Russell's secular godfather.
 Mill died the year after Russell's birth, but his writings later influenced Russell's life.